Asian pacific american network

 LEADERSHIP

 The initiatives and activities of APAN are led by a volunteer team of student affairs and higher education professionals.
-Comprised of the Directorate and Regional Ambassadors, the Leadership Team offers community-building, educational awareness, networking, and professional development opportunities for Asian Pacific Islander Desi American (APIDA) professionals, and advocates for APIDA-related issues within CMA, ACPA, and the greater higher education field.
+Comprised of the Directorate Board and Regional Ambassadors, the Leadership Team fosters community-building, educational awareness, networking, and professional development opportunities for Asian, Pacific Islander, and Desi/South Asian American (APIDA) professionals, and advocates for APIDA-related issues within CMA, ACPA, and the greater higher education field.

 News & Updates